| Ch 6 -- The C and C++ Programming Languages

 execution and debugging begin.
 Many of the concepts presented here may seem strange

+to non-programmers.
+This chapter endeavors to introduce C as a programming language.
 The typical first C program is almost a cliché.
 It is the "Hello, World"

 program, and it prints the simple line Hello, World.
 Listing 6.1 shows the